-What are you making with your freezer and pantry staples?
+What are your thoughts on this butternut squash lentil soup?
 Leave me a comment below with your thoughts!

 - Heat the olive oil in a large soup pot over medium heat.
 Add the onion, garlic and ginger and cook until softened and fragrant, about 3 minutes.

 - Add the red curry paste and cook until it coats the onions.

 - Add in the lentils, butternut squash, cauliflower and broth, cover and cook on medium low for 20 minutes or until the vegetables are very soft.

 - Add the lemon juice and coconut milk and stir until combined.

 - Transfer to a blender to puree until smooth.
 Season with salt and pepper, to taste and garnish (if desired) with a swirl of coconut milk, crushed pistachios, parsley, and hemp hearts.

 Abbey Sharp is a Registered Dietitian (RD), regulated by the Ontario College of Dietitians.
 She is a mom, YouTuber, Blogger, award winning cookbook author, media coach specializing in food and nutrition influencers, and a frequent contributor to national publications like Healthline and on national broadcast TV shows.